You’re sitting at your desk, fingers hovering over a keyboard, ready to dive into a world of clicks, bumps, and smooth glides.

 - A favorite for competitive gaming

-Big names like Razer and SteelSeries offer some of the most popular optical options.
+Big names like Razer and SteelSeries have some of the most popular optical options.

 Want to dig into how optical switches pull off those lightning-fast reactions?